Greater-Wellington-Regional-Council/gtfs-validator/README.md

    ```
    git switch -c gw-v7.2.0
     ```
-4. Make the necessary changes to the codebase to accommodate the new version.
+4. Make our custom changes (specified below) to the codebase.

-There is currently only one change:

-- Open the main/src/main/resources/report.html file and change the places imposing a 50 row limit in the html report to 15000 rows.
-You can check the previous branch (e.g. gw-v7.1.0) for where these changes need to occur.

 5. Commit and push your changes to your forked repo.
 6. Follow the instructions above for building and publishing the image to ACR.

+## Our Custom Changes

+There is currently two changes and how to apply them:

+a.
+Open the main/src/main/resources/report.html file and change the places imposing a 50 row limit in the html report to 15000 rows.
+You can check the previous branch (e.g. gw-v7.1.0) for where these changes need to occur.

+b.
+TODO: add the second change here.

+# Testing

+## Rules

+1. After running gtfs file, the container should output an html file to the expected lakehouse file location.
+2. The file size should be approximately the same size as previous runs with the same gtfs file.

+TODO: write down the process steps to carry out these tests, using the for /lakehouse/default/Files/GTFS_Data_File/PTF-001132#R4K item.

+# Pass to business user to run gtfs validation in the uat environment, confirm the output is as expected.

+# Deploy to production through change management process.

+1. Publish the containger image to ACR with the `latest` tag.
+2. After production deployment, confirm the output is as expected by business.

+#TODO: add docs for shell script operation.